This post may contain affiliate links from which i can earn a commission

 Gluten is a type of protein found in grains like wheat, rye, and barley.
 It’s responsible for the sticky, elastic consistency you get when flour is mixed with water and kneaded to create that lovely chewy texture in bread.

-Any product made with these grains therefore also contain gluten.
+Any product made with these grains therefore also contains gluten.
 These include bread, biscuits, cakes, pasta, cereals, beer and many others.
 Many processed foods also contain flours with the gluten protein present.

 As gluten is not an essential nutrient, we are easily able to have a healthy, nutrient-rich diet without it.
 There is a wide variety of gluten-free products now available at our local supermarkets and health stores.